Skip to main content

 The other common trap: senior marketing analysts use abstract language ("led growth experiments," "drove revenue") instead of the specific technical language modern ATS systems score against ("incrementality testing," "MMM," "MTA," "ROAS optimization").
 The work is the same.
 The keywords are different.
 The bots cannot tell.

 The fix is fast.
-Paste your resume and one specific marketing analyst job description into the scorer above.
+Paste your resume and one specific marketing analyst job description into the scanner above.
 See your ATS score (0-100) and the exact tools/keywords you are missing.
 Add the missing ones to bullets where you actually used them, and reapply.
 Most users see a 25-40 point lift on the first iteration.

 Frequently Asked Questions